bedzon94/alx-low_level_programming/0x0B-malloc_free/README.md

 Introduction to Dynamic Memory Allocation in C

+[.gitignore](./.gitignore) to ignore pushing unnecessary files to the directory.

 [File 0-create_array.c](./0-create_array.c) is a function that creates an array of chars, and initializes it with a specific char.

 [File 1-strdup.c](./1-strdup.c) is a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.